Walbecqr/Beatrice_Companion_Grimoire/README.md

 - Verify your ANTHROPIC_API_KEY in `.env.local`
 - Check if you have credits in your Anthropic account
 - Ensure API key starts with `sk-ant-`

+### OpenAI Connection Issues
+- Verify your OPENAI_API_KEY in `.env.local`
+- Confirm your OpenAI account has API access and credits

 ### Docker Issues
 - Run `docker-compose build` if dependencies change